alct/noapi/doc/Twitter.md

     // <optional>
     // create a local copy of users' profile pictures to avoid hotlinking (and tracking)
-    // this is not mandatory, see Twitter::imageProxy() for more info
+    // this is not mandatory, see NoAPI::imageProxy() for more info

     // target directory
     $directory = 'img';